Exelis Inc.: History

-Exelis Inc. was one of three major companies that made up ITT Corporation, a company that provided numerous communications, defense and water services.
+Exelis Inc. was originally the Defense division of ITT Corporation, alongside its Industrial Process & Flow Control division and Water & Waste Water division.

 ITT was founded as the small communications company Puerto Rico Telephone Company by brothers Sosthenes and Hernan Behn.
 Through a series of business and patent acquisitions, the company grew and was renamed International Telephone and Telegraph in 1920.

 ITT continued to grow before appointing Harold Geneen as CEO in 1959.
 Until his retirement from the position in 1977, Geneen was responsible for growing the company from a medium-sized business earning $765 million in 1961 to an international conglomerate making $17 billion in sales in 1970.
 The company acquired more than 350 companies during Geneen's tenure; at one point the acquisition rate reached one deal per week.
 Ownership extended over such notable companies as Continental Baking, maker of Wonder Bread and the Twinkie, Sheraton Hotels and Avis Rent-A-Car.
 For a brief period in the mid-1960s, ITT was in talks to acquire the ABC television and radio networks in the US, but that deal fell through under regulatory scrutiny.

 Following Geneen's retirement, ITT went through a restructuring phase under CEO Rand Araskog and was split into three companies in 1995: ITT Corporation (formerly ITT Industries), ITT Sheraton, and The Hartford, an insurance company.

-2011 Spin-Off
+2011 spin-off

 On January 12, 2011, the ITT Corporation Board of Directors approved a plan to split the firm.
 On October 31, 2011, ITT Corporation spun off its defense and water technology businesses to form three separate, publicly traded companies: